-Current Step 4 version dated 12 September 2002
+Current Step 4 version dated 15 June 2016

-This Guideline has been developed by the appropriate ICH Expert Working Group and has been subject to consultation by the regulatory parties, in accordance with the ICH Process.
-At Step 4 of the Process the final draft is recommended for adoption to the regulatory bodies of the European Union, Japan and USA.
+This guideline has been developed by the appropriate ICH Expert Working Group and has been subject to consultation by the regulatory parties, in accordance with the ICH Process.
+At Step 4 of the Process the draft is recommended for adoption to the regulatory bodies of the European Union, Japan, the USA, Canada and Switzerland.

-M4E(R1) Document History
+M4E(R2) Document History

 First Codification History Date New Codification November 2005 M4E Approval by the Steering Committee under Step 2 and release for public consultation.
 20 July 2000 M4E M4E Approval by the Steering Committee under Step 4 and recommendation for adoption to the three ICH regulatory bodies.
-8 November 2000 M4E
+8 November 2000 M4E M4E Approval by the Steering Committee of Numbering and Section Headers changes for consistency directly under Step 4 without further public consultation.
+12 September 2002 M4E(R1) M4E(R2) Approval by the Steering Committee under Step 2b and release for public consultation.
+Only the guideline for Sections 2.5.1 and 2.5.6 has been revised.
+5 August 2015 /

-Current Step 4 version
+Current Step 4 version of the M4E(R2)